mhanauer/CenterstoneDataAggregation/README.md

 pocketScreenerAll = merge(pocketScreenerAll, pocketScreener3month, by = "PARTID", all = TRUE)
 head(pocketScreenerAll)

-### Now start combining all of the data Merge the following data sets: auditAll, gpraAdultAll, grpaYouthAll, dastAll, hepCBase, condomScaleAll, pocketScreenerAll
+### Now start combining all of the data Merge the following data sets: auditAll, gpraAdultAll, gpraYouthAll, dastAll, hepCBase, condomScaleAll, pocketScreenerAll
 CCPEAlldat = merge(auditAll, gpraAdultAll, by = "PARTID", all = TRUE)
-CCPEAlldat = merge(CCPEAlldat, grpaYouthAll, by = "PARTID", all = TRUE)
+CCPEAlldat = merge(CCPEAlldat, gpraYouthAll, by = "PARTID", all = TRUE)
 CCPEAlldat = merge(CCPEAlldat, dastAll, by = "PARTID", all = TRUE)
 CCPEAlldat = merge(CCPEAlldat, hepCBase, by = "PARTID", all = TRUE)
 CCPEAlldat = merge(CCPEAlldat, condomScaleAll, by = "PARTID", all = TRUE)